 September 28* (Note: One week later than usual!
 This one time only!)

 October 19 (Young Adult/Middle Grade Author Evening!)

 With more dates to come!

 An ice cream shop, Ample Hills has literary origins: “I too lived – Brooklyn, of ample hills, was mine,” wrote Walt Whitman in Crossing Brooklyn Ferry.
 The shop’s founders wanted to open a place that would bring the community together, and ice cream was precisely the way to do it.
 They use farm fresh ingredients, are a registered dairy plant, pasteurize (and make most of their mix-ins) on site, and have been called “Brooklyn’s freshest.”

 I’m a Reader.
 How Can I Get on the Schedule?

 We are currently looking authors who have recently had books or stories published, or will have books or stories published in the upcoming months.
 We are also actively seeking established featured writers to read at each event.

 Let us know which you fit in best so we can slot you in appropriately: science-fiction, fantasy, horror or mystery, or other (let us know which).

-If you are interested in reading, please email curator Randee Dawn via the contact form here with the previously-requested information, along with a brief list of upcoming publications/recent publications/relevant details.
+If you are interested in reading, please email curator Randee Dawn via the form here to let us know when you can attend, along with your bona fides.

 See you there, you sweet things!